 Which classic cars deserve the plate?

 The real deal is that people are exploiting a program that was created mainly for classic car collectors.
 In this way, they can appreciate their investment on the road, without any restrictions.
-What it was NOT created for, is people with old cars that can’t pass the test in general, not only the emissions regulation, but the lights, the breaks, the body, etc.
+What it was NOT created for is people with old cars that can’t pass the test in general, not only the emissions regulation but the lights, the breaks, the body, etc.

 As I mentioned, the purpose of a classic plate is to allow a classic car that is not up to the current environmental and/or safety regulations to be on the road with all of the rights and privileges.
 Now, if old cars don’t have the ability to limit their carbon dioxide emissions, should they still be operating?
-The carbon dioxide emissions are already hitting the roof.
+The carbon dioxide emissions are already hitting through the roof.
 Most of the emissions are a result of the transportation sector.
-And, yes a big part of it is due to the trucking industry, but still cars are the next big contributor.
+And, yes a big part of it is due to the trucking industry, but still, cars are the next big contributor.

 So what happens to all of our efforts to preserve the environment and improve the air quality by using electric and/or hybrid vehicles, when a “classic car” with a classic plate on it can swipe that off in seconds?

-How much of a difference does a fuel efficient vehicle make?
+How much of a difference does a fuel-efficient vehicle make?

-And yet, many people choose to have a classic car without seeing it as a burden.
+And yet, many people choose a classic car without seeing it as a burden.
 This is what a definition of a classic car is for me – the pleasure of having a car that survived time and managed to stay relevant.
 A car that takes you back to an era where things were simpler and you could slow down.
-Anything else no matter how old, should not count as a classic car.
+Anything else, no matter how old, should not count as a classic car.